alex0077-git/Task-tracker/README.md

 ## Known limitations

 - **Per-device data only** — no sync between phone and PC installs.
-- **No remote error tracking** — `ApiService` often swallows exceptions into empty/`null` results; add Sentry (or similar) if you need production visibility.
-- **Seed credentials in source** — default manager password is hardcoded; change before hand-off to real users.
 - **Legacy Django** — unused by offline builds; see `archive/django-legacy/`.
-- **Access model** — rules are enforced in Dart against the local DB; anyone with filesystem access to `task_tracker.db` can read task content (passwords are hashed).